iqramahamed24/Clothing-app/README.md

     - Sign Up : New users can sign up with their name, email and password ,on successfull sign up they are redirected to the catalogue.

  # Backend
 - Clothing Catalog Managment: CRUD operations for managing the clothing item.
 - Shopping Cart: Ability to add, update and remove items from the shopping cart.
 - User Mnagaement: Handles user managament registration and log in functionalities with error handling
 - CORS Support: Configured to allow cross-origin requests for frontend intergration.
 - Error Handling: Utilizes FASTAPI's HTTPException for error responses.
+- Sqlite database intergration that stores feilds such as id name and description for the clothing ,user id, name, email and password-hash
 # Technology Stack
-- Frontend: React.js with vite and React Bootsrap
+- Frontend: React.js with vite and React Bootsrap for building interactive UI components
-- Backend: Python FastAPI
+- Backend: Python FastAPI,
+- FastAPI
+- Sqlite for database management

 # Installation